RishiDalvi/VoiceGPT/README.md

 # VoiceGPT
 I made an Voce Generative Pretrained Transformer (VoiceGPT) .
 This project include mainly 4 features i.e. Voice to Voice , Voice to text , Text to text , Text to voice.
 The VoiceGPT work like a Doubt Solver, Personal Assistance etc. it Auto generate the response.
+And Currently Working on local language(Support) Voice recognition also and also the Acoording to the Symptoms our will pedict disease(medical Condition)  and Suggest Medicine